oktadev/okta-blog/_source/_posts/2022-02-21-build-deploy-node-app-heroku.md

 npm i dotenv@16.0.0
 ```

-Next, you will add bootstrap.
-You will use the bootstrap libraries in your `jade` templates for writing the front end.
-Bootstrap is a simple UI framework with many samples to develop HTML pages quickly.
+Next, you will add Bootstrap.
+You will use the Bootstrap libraries in your `jade` templates for writing the front end.
+Bootstrap is a simple UI framework with many samples to help you develop HTML pages quickly.

 ```console
 npm i bootstrap@5.1.3